-Members of Indian tribes or individuals otherwise eligible for services from an Indian health care provider (code "E").
-You can claim a coverage exemption for yourself or another member of your tax household for any month in which the individual was a member of a Federally-recognized Indian tribe, including an Alaska Native Claims Settlement Act (ANCSA) Corporation Shareholder (regional or village), for at least 1 day in the month.
+Member of a Federally-recognized Indian tribe (code "E").
+You can claim a coverage exemption for yourself or another member of your tax household for any month in which the individual was a member of a Federally-recognized Indian tribe for at least 1 day in the month.
 The list of Federally-recognized Indian tribes is available at www.bia.gov/WhoWeAre/BIA/OIS/TribalGovernmentServices/TribalDirectory.
-The list of village or regional corporations formed under ANCSA is available at dnr.alaska.gov/mlw/trails/17b/corpindex.cfm.
-You can also claim a coverage exemption for yourself or another member of your tax household for any month in which the individual was eligible for services through an Indian health care provider or through the Indian Health Service.

-To claim either of these coverage exemptions, enter code "E" in Part III, column c, and identify the months to which the exemption applies as described under Column d - p-Calendar Months, later.
+To claim this coverage exemption, enter code "E" in Part III, column c, and identify the months to which the exemption applies as described under Column d - p-Calendar Months, later.